spandian-godaddy/vps4/doc/getting_started.md

     - Select "Search for projects recursively" and "Import Maven projects automatically"
     - go through the screens clicking "Next"
     - Project should be opened in the editor once above steps are completed
+    - make sure IntelliJ is using the local Maven and not its own bundled Maven:
+        - Go to `Preferences -> Build, Execution, Deployment -> Build tools -> Maven`
+        - Confirm Maven home path is your local (/usr/local...e.t.c) and not Bundled Maven

 - create Intellij Run Configurations
     - Click on "Edit configurations" on the top right bar
     - Click on "+"/"Add new configurations"
+        - Click on "Modify Options" dropdown, make sure "add VM Options" is checked
         - Local Orchestration Engine (**Refer to the [intellij run configs](../doc/intellij_run_configs.md) under section "Orchestration (Non-plugin)" for instructions on setting up the run config for orchengine**)
         - Web Server  (**Refer to the same link above, under section "Vps4 API"**)
         - Scheduler (**Refer to the same link above under section "Scheduler memory mode"**)